-A: Whether you call it RF or microwaves, it is very difficult to measure voltage or current at those higher frequencies.
+A: Whether you call it RF or microwaves, measuring voltage or current at those higher frequencies is tough.
 Even if you do, the measured values have little immediate meaning since the RF world is one of “power” and “energy” more than voltage and current.
-The idea of S-parameters is to avoid the need to “perfectly” model an RF circuit or component with all the inherent subtleties, strays, and parasitics – which are often unknown and even unknowable – and then do a classic Spice-like analysis based on voltage, current, impedance, and frequency.
+The idea of S-parameters is to avoid the need to “perfectly” model an RF circuit or component with all the inherent subtleties, strays, and parasitics—which are often unknown and even unknowable—and then do a classic Spice-like analysis based on voltage, current, impedance, and frequency.

-Not only would such a model and its associated analysis be complicated and time-consuming, but it also would not be accurate to the simplification of the model versus reality.
-Instead, S-parameters view the component or circuit as a black-box with unknown internal models, but which can be assessed and designed solely by the input-versus-output characteristics in multiple directions.
+Not only would such a model and its associated analysis be complicated and time-consuming, but it would also not be accurate in simplifying the model versus reality.
+Instead, S-parameters view the component or circuit as a black box with unknown internal models that can be assessed and designed solely by the input-versus-output characteristics in multiple directions.

 Q: So, what do S-parameters indicate?

 A: S-parameters are complex numbers (numbers with real and imaginary parts) that can be used directly or in a matrix to show reflection/transmission characteristics (amplitude and optionally phase) in the frequency domain.
 When a complex time-varying signal is passed through a linear network, the amplitude and phase shifts can dramatically distort the time-domain waveform.
 Therefore both amplitude and phase information in the frequency domain are important.
 S-parameters are the parameter that supports both information and has many advantages for high-frequency device characterization.